Cliveden: Sculpture collection

-The Queen Anne Vase at the end of the Long Walk is said to have been given to Lord Orkney by Queen Anne in the 18th century.:7 It consists of a tall urn on a plinth decorated with the Greek key pattern.
+The Queen Anne Vase at the end of the Long Walk is said to have been given to Lord Orkney by Queen Anne in the eighteenth century.:7 It consists of a tall urn on a plinth decorated with the Greek key pattern.

-At the far-end of the parterre is a 20th-century copy of a bronze group entitled The Rape of Proserpina (Italian, c.1565), bought by W.W.
-Astor from Italy.
+At the far end of the parterre is a twentieth-century copy of a bronze group entitled The Rape of Proserpina (Italian, c.1565), bought by William Waldorf Astor from Italy.
 The original is now housed in the Victoria and Albert Museum.

-The well-heads and oil-jars found throughout the gardens came from Venice and Rome respectively.
+The well-heads and oil jars found throughout the gardens came from Venice and Rome respectively.

-Sitting on modern plinths in the Long Garden are two ancient Egyptian baboon sculptures, thought to be 2,000 - 2,500 years old, that were purchased by William Waldorf Astor in Rome in 1898.
+Sitting on modern plinths in the Long Garden are two ancient Egyptian baboon sculptures, thought to be 2,000–2,500 years old, that were purchased by William Waldorf Astor in Rome in 1898.
 It is believed that these sculptures represent Thoth, the Egyptian god of writing and wisdom.